Two-Stage Maximum Score Estimator: TSMS Estimator in Binary Choice Model

-Furthermore, we note that the smoothness condition in Assumption \eqref{assu:Basic}(b) imply the following smoothness condition on the unknown function $h_{0}\left(x\right):=\E\left[\rest{y_{i}-\frac{1}{2}}X_{i}=x\right]$. \begin{lem} Under Assumption \ref{assu:Basic}(b), $h_{0}\left(x\right)$ is twice differentiable w.r.t. $x$ with uniformly bounded first and second derivatives. \end{lem}
+Furthermore, we note that the smoothness condition in Assumption \eqref{assu:Basic}(b) imply the following smoothness condition on the unknown function $h_{0}\left(x\right):=\E\left[\rest{y_{i}-\frac{1}{2}}X_{i}=x\right]$. \begin{cor} Under Assumption \ref{assu:Basic}(b), $h_{0}\left(x\right)$ is twice differentiable w.r.t. $x$ with uniformly bounded first and second derivatives. \end{cor}